-The PSD4000 9.4.8 Port F - Functionality and Structure Port F can be configured to perform one or more of the following functions: Functional Blocks MCU I/O Mode □ CPLD Output - external chip select ECS[7:0] can be connected to Port F (or Port C). (cont.)
-CPLD Input - as direct input of the CPLD array.
-Address In - additional high address inputs Direct input to the CPI D array no Input
+The PSD4000 Functional Blocks (cont.)
+9.4.8 Port F - Functionality and Structure Port F can be configured to perform one or more of the following functions: MCU I/O Mode CPLD Output - external chip select ECS[7:0] can be connected to Port F (or Port C).
+CPLD Input - as direct input ot the CPLD array.
+Address In - additional high address inputs.
+Direct input to the CPLD array, no Input Micro⇔Cells latching is available.
+Latched Address Out - Provide latched address out per Table 29.
+Slew Rate - pins can be set up for fast slew rate.
+Data Port - connected to D[7:0] when Port F is configured as Data Port for a non-multiplexed bus.

-- ☐ Address In additional high address inputs.
-Direct input to the CPLD array, no Input Micro⇔Cells latching is available. - □ Latched Address Out Provide latched address out per Table 29. - □ Slew Rate pins can be set up for fast slew rate. - □ Data Port connected to D[7:0] when Port F is configured as Data Port for a non-multiplexed bus. - Peripheral I/O Mode - □ MCU Reset Mode for 16-bit Motorola 683XX and HC16 microcontrollers.
+Peripheral I/O Mode